-The FAXCOM Advanced Fax Routing (AFR) utility takes the process of receiving incoming faxes to a whole new level.
+Biscom’s Advanced Fax Routing (AFR) utility takes the process of receiving incoming faxes to a whole new level.
 In the simplest terms, it enables a fax service administrator to specify routing actions to be executed when specified conditions are met.
-These actions can range from very simple – redirect faxes when the recipient is out of the office – to highly complex – extract information from the received fax image and do a database lookup for delivery instructions.
+These actions can range from very simple – redirect faxes when the recipient is out of the office – to highly complex – extracting information from the received fax image and doing a database lookup for delivery instructions.

 An additional advantage of the utility is how it is implemented: both as a fax administrator-level utility that includes all possible actions, and as a fax user-level utility that includes just a subset of basic actions.
-While a fax service administrator accesses the utility from within the FAXCOM Suite, fax users access the subset of the utility from within their FAXCOM Client.
+While a fax service administrator accesses the utility from within the Biscom Suite, fax users access the subset of the utility from within their Biscom Client.

 Implementing Advanced Fax Routing

 While many organizations have implemented AFR by running the utility themselves and specifying the appropriate conditions and actions for routing faxes, other organizations may require outside help.
 Some organizations, for example, may have particularly sophisticated workflows to be defined and implemented, while other organizations may feel their IT staff is already overburdened.
 In such cases, Biscom’s Professional Services Group can work with the customer to create the rules necessary to automate the process of routing received faxes.
 Because the Application Engineers that comprise the Professional Services Group have the knowledge that only comes from experience, they are particularly effective and efficient in getting AFR in place.
 And the more quickly AFR is in place and working, the more quickly an organization can start to realize savings in both time and money.

 One of the main categories of AFR rules are Rules that extract information from the fax

 image to control the final route of the fax.
 To extract information from the fax, AFR uses